 Slumco on Facebook – only because it’s expected.
 Not really much to see here.
 Move along now.

-Influences – this is what inspires me to do all this.
-Along with some of the links further down the page, also.
+Influences – this is what inspires me to build instruments instead of buy them.
+Along with some of the links further down the page, too.

 Musical Instrument Maker’s Forum – some plans for sale, and an excellent (and generally polite) forum.
 Tons of information in discussions and archives.
 This site really inspired me to start building, and helps to keep me going.

 DaSilva Ukulele Co. – One of my favorite independent builders, along with Dave Talsma, Joel Eckhaus, and Dave Means (check those guys out as well.)
 He’s got some building videos in addition to fantastic instruments, including reproductions of old ukuleles.
 And a cool hat.